Sunday 14 July 2024

 The part where I gave in to a friend's insistence involved the latest in a series of communications about 'coming to work for us'.
 I had been ignoring similar comments for years, knowing for whom he worked, and realising that it was impossible for me to consider.
 This last communication came with a link to a job advert.
 I looked at the advert and recognised it as a job I could do.
 I have never associated my confidence in my ability to imagine doing a job with ego or ignorance.
 I have enough skill, creativity, curiosity, patience and motivation to learn most office-based jobs and enough determination and resilience to keep them, the only limitations are time and the and the opportunity/resources to learn.
 None of these account for my penchant for being underemployed.

-I had always assumed my difficulties with progressing my career was down to misunderstanding about my autism, or my inability to utilize the social aspects of office politics in my favour, however I know now that there is another important factor.
+I had always assumed my difficulty with progressing my career was down to misunderstanding about my autism, or my inability to utilise the social aspects of office politics in my favour, however I know now that there is another important factor.

 The barrier that had prevented me from seeking such a job before this point had been location (another town), and an assumed requirement for considerable experience in this new sector, but when I read the job description, it was clear to see these barriers had been removed.
 So why was I still so reluctant?